mofe64/vulcan/vulkan_certs_auth_guide.md

 ## 1. TLS and Traffic Management (Cert-Manager, Ingress, NGINX Ingress Controller)

-- **NGINX Ingress Controller:** Acts as the entry point for all external HTTP/HTTPS traffic into the Kubernetes cluster.
+- **NGINX Ingress Controller:** Acts as the entry point for all external HTTP/HTTPS traffic into the Vulkan K8s cluster.
 It routes requests to the correct internal services (UI, API, Dex) based on the hostname and path.
 It also handles **TLS termination**, decrypting incoming HTTPS traffic.
 - **Cert-Manager:** Automates the lifecycle of TLS certificates.
 It integrates with Certificate Authorities (like Let's Encrypt) to **automatically provision, renew, and manage** your SSL/TLS certificates.
 - **Ingress Resource:** A Kubernetes object that defines how external traffic should be routed to internal services.
 It acts as a configuration interface for the NGINX Ingress Controller.